nick-syz/algorithms_2/README.md

-# 2 Структуры данных и алгоритмы: Python
+# 2 Data scructures and algorithms: Python
+## Trees and Graphs